Budesonide and formoterol (eformoterol) fumarate dihydrate powder for inhalation

 - Formoterol belongs to a group of medicines called beta-2-agonists.
 Formoterol opens up the airways to help you breathe more easily.

 Asthma is a disease where the airways of the lungs become narrow and inflamed (swollen), making it difficult to breathe.
-This may be due to an allergy to house dust mites, smoke, air pollution or other things that irritate your lungs.
+This may for example be due to exercise, or exposure to allergens (eg. an allergy to house dust mites, smoke or, air pollution), or other things that irritate your lungs.

 Chronic Obstructive Pulmonary Disease (COPD)